jankowskaweronika/mediporta-recruitment-task/README.md

 - Adding some tests or business logic
 - Adding more stories

+## Known issues

+- Without API key StackOverflow API do not allow to see pages over 25th – error from the API is handled in the UI

 ## How To Run The Project

 1. Install NPM packages `npm install`